AsynchronousAI/webalizer/README.md

 ## Converting compiled applications:
 You can use `objdump` to convert compiled applications to Intel Syntax Assembly:
 - `objdump -d myexec -M intel > myexec.asm`
-and then
+and then put that through the tool.
-- `python3 asm2wasm/src myexec.asm -o myexec.wasm`